 Batzaya (Zack) Batsaikhan, MSc

 Batzaya (Zack) Batsaikhan, MSc, is a Graduate Research Associate at the Center on Education and Training for Employment.
 Zack is working with Dr. Ana-Paula Correia on a conceptual AI and Education project and developing plans to create an AI Education Institute at CETE.
-Previously, he worked with Traci Lepicki and other team members in Advancing Ohio’s English Learners (AOEL) project.
+Previously, he collaborated with Traci Lepicki, Dr. Gabrielle Johnson, and other team members on Advancing Ohio’s English Learners (AOEL), DACUM, and Ohio’s Parent Mentor Project.
 Additionally, he contributed to the design and development of the “Quality Assurance in Ohio Adult Protective Services” online training module and its videos.